slawek87/geolocation-python/README.md

 What is Geolocation?
 =====================
 Geolocation is a simple and clever application which uses google maps api.
-This application allows you to easily and quickly get information about given localisation.
+This application allows you to easily and quickly get information about given localization.
 Application returns such information as:

 * country,